 cumulative_weight = 0 for (weight, result) in table: cumulative_weight += weight if x < cumulative_weight: value = result break

 The final thing we need to generalize is the sum of the table entries.
-In the original example, they were probabilities that added to 100, but we don’t know that the sum will be 100 for all tables.
-So let’s compute the sum and use that for choosing a random
+Let’s compute the sum and use that for choosing a random

 sum_of_weights = 0 for (weight, value) in table: sum_of_weights += weight x = random(sum_of_weights)